See which Warhammer 40k factions are crushing the meta and which ones are flopping hard in a full ranking of the best and worst 40k armies right now.

 Which Warhammer Armies Are Currently Overpowered: Tier List

 Which Warhammer armies are currently overpowered?
-Well, that’s pretty easy, Adeptus Mechanicus and Adepta Sororitas worked their way from the mid pack to be the best 40k armies!
+Well, that’s pretty easy.
+Aeldari, Adeptus Mechanicus, and Adepta Sororitas worked their way from the mid pack to be at the top of the best Warhammer 40k tier list!

 These factions are the bullies of the schoolyard right now, punching above their weight and walking away with the best win rates and most event success.
-If you’re facing them, better bring snacks for the salt.
+If you’re facing them, better bring an offering.

 Warhammer 40k Factions A & B Tiers: